Namitagr1/naviguide/README.md

 # NaviGuide: Senior Capstone Project

-NaviGuide is a navigational system designed to provide visually impaired individuals with independence in their day-to-day indoor tasks.
+NaviGuide is a navigational system designed to provide visually impaired individuals with some independence in their day-to-day indoor tasks.
 The project uses a robot and computer vision to map designated areas within the home and provide auditory instructions to avoid obstacles.
 To meet the demands and scope of the project, a prototype was created that used red cones as obstacles for demonstration purposes.

 ## Project Images